Interactive logon: Display user information when the session is locked

 When a computer displays the Secure Desktop in an unsecured area, certain user information can be readily available to anyone looking at the monitor, either physically or through a remote connection.
 The displayed user information could include the domain user account name or the full name of the user who locked the session or who had logged on last.

-Enabling this policy setting allows the operating system to hide certain user information from being displayed on the Secure Desktop (after the device has been booted or when the session has been locked by using CTRL+ALT+DEL).
+Enabling this policy setting allows the operating system to hide certain user information from being displayed on the Secure Desktop (after the computer has been booted or when the session has been locked by using CTRL+ALT+DEL).
 However, user information is displayed if the Switch user feature is used so that the logon tiles are displayed for each logged on user.